EDCD/EDDN/docs/Running-this-software.md

 duplicate at least the use of a TLS certificate and the Reverse Proxying as required.

-For Apache you reverse proxy using something like the following in an appropriate `<VirtualHost>` section:
+For Apache you would reverse proxy using something like the following in an appropriate `<VirtualHost>` section:

         <IfModule mod_proxy.c>